-The first thing to do is contact me directly email@example.com or call me 201-333-7957.
+The first thing to do is contact me directly firstname.lastname@example.org or call me 201-333-7957.
 Pending there are still puppies left or the waiting list isn't full, I'll discuss with you what you're looking for in a puppy, get to know you, answer any of your questions, and ask my own.
 Once the formalities are out of the way, and of the puppies are already born, you need to place a $500 non-refundable deposit.
 Click to apply for a puppy.
 I accept cash, money orders, cashiers checks and PayPal or Credit Card with a 3% processing fee attached.
 You need to fill out the puppy reservation form and mail it back to us by postal mail.
 If your deposit is via PayPal you can email the filled out, and signed, form back.
 Once your deposit is down, you're guaranteed your puppy, no one can take your place, or bump you.
 Once the $500 is down, the rest of the balance is due by the time the puppy goes home.
 You can pay little by little or all at once before they go home, however you want to do it, is fine with me.